 Once your account is created, you can select the Trust.Zone plan you wish to purchase, followed by the payment method.
 Once paid, download and install Trust.Zone on your platform of choice and you are all set!

-At the time of writing, Trust.Zone is offering a 10% discount if you pay using bitcoin.
+At the time of writing, Trust.Zone is offering a 10% discount if you pay using Bitcoin or other cryptocurrencies.

 The Trust.Zone Windows client looks to be the same exact client from the last ProPrivacy.com review in 2015.
-While there are no major issues with the client, a visual update would be a nice touch for aesthetic purposes.
+While there are no major issues with the client, a visual update would be a nice touch for aesthetic purposes as there is a dated feel to the current app.

 The Windows client does come with a lot of welcome features, including an automatic internet kill switch, auto-start feature, and a nice selection of ports you can use to connect to the VPN.